Keep Learning

 Gyotaku Demo

-(near right) In December artist and scientist Bruce Koike demonstrate gyotaku printmaking for VC volunteers.
+(left) In December artist and scientist Bruce Koike demonstrate gyotaku printmaking for VC volunteers.
 Samples of Bruce's work can be found at the VC.

 Octopus Play Date

-Past VOLUNTEER Newsletters:
+Past Volunteer Newsletters: